onera/cwipi/training/Python/01_Introduction/introduction.md

 ```

 #### Downward topological connections Mesh

+By downward topological connection we mean in 3D cell->face and face->vtx and face->edge plus edge->vtx in 2D.

 If you want to provide a polygonal (2D) mesh in a downward topological connection fashion (eg for Finite Volume codes), you should do: